Skip to content

 Social history: Emily’s parents are both healthy and from the Irish Traveller Community.

-Emily’s weight today is weight 2.45kg (a 16% drop below her birth weight).
-She’s jaundiced, lethargic, her anterior fontanelle is sunken, and Emily looks dehydrated.
+Emily’s current weight is 2.45kg (a 16% drop from her birth weight).
+She’s jaundiced and lethargic, her anterior fontanelle is sunken, and she looks dehydrated.
 You can palpate the liver 2 cm below the right costal margin.
-No spleen palpable.
-Otherwise no positive findings.
+The spleen is not palpable.
+Otherwise, there are no positive findings.
 She’s afebrile with normal observations.

 This baby has some red flags that will make anyone concerned.
 She is vomiting, lethargic, jaundiced, dehydrated, has hepatomegaly and has lost 16% of her birth weight.
 Emily is definitely sick.
-The list of potential diagnosis is extensive, but sepsis should always be the top of your list.
+The list of potential diagnoses is extensive, but sepsis should always be at the top of your list.

 First, let’s correct the glucose!

-Follow your local guideline regarding the initial investigation and management of hypoglycaemia and give 10% Dextrose 2mL/kg IV as soon as possible.
+Follow your local guidelines regarding the initial investigation and management of hypoglycaemia and give 10% Dextrose 2mL/kg IV as soon as possible.

 As this could be a metabolic presentation, instigate a generic management approach: